TEFL Toulouse FAQ

 11Should I get my TEFL certification online?

-The short answer is NO!
-Unless you just want to learn ABOUT teaching.
-Most employers will not take on anyone who just has an online qualification.
+Needless to say most employers will not take on anyone who just has an online qualification.
 They need to know that you can stand up and teach a class, and have done this repeatedly and had indepth feedback about your teaching style.
-If you owned a language school, would you take on someone who has learnt to be a teacher by looking at a computer screen?
+They’ll need to see your lesson plans.

 12Do I need to speak French to do the TEFL Toulouse course?